marknelsonengineer/empire/DESIGN.md

   1. Fundamentally, the data model will be an object-model in the C++ memory space.
 This is notoriously difficult to synchronize with a database.
   2. Which database would be the best fit?
 A SQL database would be challenging to maintain.
-A bag-of-words database like Mongo or Elastic is not a good fit.
+A bag-of-words database like [Mongo] or [Elastic] is not a good fit.

 I think Empire is best served with a C++ object model (fast and object-oriented) hosted by a multi-threaded process (see Threading) that can be marshalled in/out of files for persistence.

 Outstanding questions:
-  [ ] What Marshalling technology to use
+  - [ ] What Marshalling technology to use
-  [ ] What file format will the data be in
+  - [ ] What file format will the data be in
-  [ ] How often is the in-memory object model backed up [ ] How do you Marshall the object model in a concurrent environment
+  - [ ] How often is the in-memory object model backed up
+  - [ ] How do you Marshall the object model in a concurrent environment

-Q:  What are we giving up if we don't use a database?
-A:  [ACID] properties.
+Question:  What are we giving up if we don't use a database?
+Answer:  [ACID] properties.
   - **A**: Atomicity
     - Transactions occur in a single unit.
 If we break down the transactions we will likely encounter in Empire, they fall into 4 big buckets: